FarronF/limerick-council-meetings/meetings/2023/04/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 1st March 2023.md

 In proposing the Motion, Councillor Ruddle requested that double yellow lines be put in front

-of the houses across from Oakpark, Estate, Gortboy, Newcastle West, and in replying the--- 8
+of the houses across from Oakpark, Estate, Gortboy, Newcastle West, and in replying the
+---
+8

 Executive Engineer agreed to check this matter.